 IPMVP defines widely accepted terms and procedures for determining and reporting the savings created by an energy end user’s efficiency project.
 IPMVP’s 2010 edition is now published in eight languages, and is downloaded for free at an average rate of well over 500 copies per month, has been translated into eight languages, and has a quickly growing group of Certified Measurement and Verification Professionals, who are certified in its use (numbering about 2,000 now).
 It is also almost universally referenced in energy efficiency measurement and verification protocols used by utilities and other entities to define savings documentation requirements.

 We thus believe it is very important for a NAESB retail energy efficiency guidance document to reference the IPMVP, but that it needs to be done correctly.
-We say this with an understanding that in the NAESB Wholesale M&V standard, reference is made to IPVMP options, and this is language that got cut and pasted into the retail document, but with truncated descriptions from the ISO-NE M&V manual; and that ISO-NE presented the Option A-D M&V methods (without referencing IPVMP) and had decided to “tweak” the definitions for its own purposes.
+We say this with an understanding that in the NAESB Wholesale M&V standard, reference is made to IPVMP options, and this is language that got cut and pasted into the retail document, but with truncated descriptions from the ISO-NE M&V manual.
+The ISO-NE manual presented the Option A-D M&V methods (without referencing IPVMP options) and had decided to “tweak” the definitions for its own purposes.

-As noted above, in the current draft (Version 030712a2) IPMVP options A-D are indicated, but with titles and descriptions for each option that are not consistent with the IPMVP definitions.
-In particular, the draft indicates that Option A allows for stipulated savings which IPMVP very clearly does not allow and is also in conflict with the current NAESB draft which later defines, in REQ 19.3.1.2, “Alternative M&V Methodologies” as including “deemed savings”.
+As noted above, in the current retail draft (Version 030712a2) IPMVP options A-D are indicated, but with titles and descriptions for each option that are not completely consistent with the IPMVP definitions.
 Allowing this can cause great confusion as there would be a NAESB definition for the M&V Options and IPMVP definitions; and IPMVP has about a 20 year head start with thousands and thousands of practitioners and many more times that applications.

 The actual IPMVP option titles and summaries are: